Speech Paralinguistic Approach for Detecting Dementia Using Gated Convolutional Neural Network

 Third, we only select sessions with both the audio and the transcription information.
 The transcripts provide the speaker turns information.
 We use them to remove the clinician's speech in the data preparation step.

-Fourth, we exclude audio data that contains overlapping sounds from other interview sessions.
-As a result, the data we use comprises 488 sessions (255 dementia, 233 healthy), which have an average duration of $114$ seconds, from 267 participants (169 dementia, 98 healthy).
+As a result, the data we use comprises 488 sessions (255 dementia, 233 healthy), with an average duration of $114$ seconds, recorded from 267 participants (169 dementia, 98 healthy).

-We perform three preprocessing stages on this dataset.
+We perform three preprocessing stages on the data.
 First, we normalize each audio signal using the average value of decibels relative to full scale (dBFS) in the data.
 Then, we use the speech turns information available in the dataset transcriptions to directly extract the participant's speech segments.
-Each segment corresponds to a participant's speech turn during the interview, thus obtaining a total of 6,267 utterance segments (3,276 dementia, 2,991 healthy).
-Finally, we extend the duration of the utterances by 10ms at the beginning and 10ms at the end as an attempt to mitigate speech discontinuities due to imprecisions in the turns information.
+Each segment corresponds to a participant's speech turn during the interview, thus obtaining a total of 6,267 segments (3,276 dementia, 2,991 healthy).
+Finally, we extend the duration of these segments by 10ms at the beginning and 10ms at the end as an attempt to mitigate speech discontinuities due to imprecisions in the turns information.
 In these preprocessing stages, we only use the transcripts to extract the speaker turns information, disregarding the transcript's content.